S-25 Berkut: Description

 The S-25 was based on the German Wasserfall missile.
 Like the German design, it used a liquid-fuel rocket motor fed by turbine pumps, while the frame featured fins and canards to control the missile during flight.
 It was designed to protect the Moscow area from an attack by 1,000 strategic bombers.

-The B-200 radar (codenamed "Yo-Yo" by Western intelligence due the unusual arrangement) was capable of targeting up to 20 bombers at the same time and it could also track and steer the missiles at the same time, making the system far more advanced than the Wasserfall.
+The B-200 radar (codenamed "Yo-Yo" by Western intelligence due to the unusual arrangement) was capable of targeting up to 20 bombers at the same time and it could also track and steer the missiles at the same time, making the system far more advanced than the Wasserfall.
 The V-300 missiles were fitted with proximity fuzes to detonate the warhead during the terminal stage of interception.

 According to Hogg, the V-300 missile had a slant range of 40 km, while Isby gives the following figures: an effective range of 32-40 km, maximum altitude of 20 km, and a 2.5 Mach maximum speed.
 Gruntman stated that the complete system was capable of simultaneously engaging 1,120 targets at a distances of 35-45 km flying at altitudes of 3-25 km.

 According to Isby, the S-25 radar systems included: